MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-intro.md

 ---
-title: Workplace Analytics Templates
+title: Query designer templates
-description: Learn about the Templates available in Workplace Analytics that you can use to run a query, export its results, and visualize them in Power BI ms.topic: article
+description: Learn about the Query designer templates available in Workplace Analytics that you can use to run a query, export its results, and visualize them in Power BI ms.topic: article
 localization_priority: normal
 ms.prod: wpa